lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_paint.rst

    hidden faces

-The :guilabel:`Face Selection masking` allows you to select faces and limit the weight paint tool to those faces, very similar to Vertex selection masking.
+The *Face Selection masking* allows you to select faces and limit the weight paint tool to those faces, very similar to Vertex selection masking.